Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 2. Recover Using System Restore

-3. Select a restore point from before the update.
+3. Select a restore point from before the update was installed.

 4. Restart the PC.